 Admittedly, Maquoketa Caves State Park is kind of in the middle of nowhere.
 The city of Maquoketa is nearby, but it’s not what I would call a major tourist destination.
 However, I think there’s enough in the general area that you could make a quick weekend trip.

 For more hiking and nature, you could look to add Mines of Spain State Recreation Area to your itinerary.
-This park sits along side the Mississippi River and has some interesting hiking trails with glimpses of the bluffs.
+This park sits along side the Mississippi River and has some interesting hiking trails with glimpses of the bluffs of the Mississippi River.
 In the other direction you have Wapsipinicon State Park which features a river, two more caves, and a nice drive.
 It’s small, so you won’t need a ton of time here.
 If given the choice, I’d pick Mines of Spain of Wapsipinicon State Park.

 For more urban exploration, an hour drive to the northeast is Galena, Illinois.
 This town is the home of US President Ulysses S. Grant and has a very fun shopping and commercial street.
-We’ve added in Galena to both of our trips to Maquoketa and have enjoyed it each time.
+My friend and I added in Galena to both of our trips to Maquoketa and have enjoyed it each time.

 Final Thoughts